lennoggi/CompilingCactus/README.md

-# Simfactory_files
+# CompilingCactus
-Files needed to configure Cactus through Simfactory on a bunch of different machines
+Instructions and files needed to configure Cactus and CactusAMReX on a bunch of different machines